EvelynZapata20/pokedex-vue-frontend/README.md

 ├── package-lock.json     # Locks the versions of dependencies for consistent installations ├── package.json          # Defines project dependencies, scripts, and metadata └── README.md             # Project documentation
+└── start.sh              # File to inject .env in production
 └── vue.config.js         # Configuration file to customize Vue CLI settings for build and dev server

 ```